Large scoop of cream cheese frosting on a black rubber spatula with a metal handle over a black and white marble surface (with logo overlay)

 Preparation

-Let the cream cheese and butter soften before making your frosting for the best results.
+Let the cream cheese and butter soften for at least 20-30 minutes before making your frosting for the best results.

-Use an electric mixer or stand mixer to cream the butter and cream cheese together.
+Use an electric mixer or the bowl of a stand mixer to cream the butter and cream cheese together in a large bowl at medium speed.
 Beat in the vanilla extract.
 Get as many of the lumps out as possible.

 Large mixing bowl with creamed butter and cream cheese on a wooden surface